Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

-This makes us believe that compilation to delegated properties is simpler overall, while it provides consistent experience, allowing nullable types and synchronization customization.
+This makes us believe that compilation to delegated properties is simpler overall, while it provides a consistent experience, allowing nullable types and synchronization customization.
-However, it comes at the price of slightly less convenient application of DI annotations.
+However, it comes at the price of a slightly less convenient interaction with DI annotations.

 ## `StableValue`